Coding of Health and Media Project (CHAMP)

-The purpose of the project is to track trends in risk-related behaviors as portrayed in the media over time so the potential positive or negative impact on adults and youth can be evaluated.
-There are now datasets containing long-term trends in these behaviors as well as demographic and socioeconomic indicators that might be related to the trends.
-One of the aims of this project is to provide researchers, the public, and policy makers with evidence of potential influences from popular culture as transmitted through mass media.
+The purpose of the project was to track trends in risk-related behaviors as portrayed in the media over time to evaluate the potential positive or negative impact on adults and youth.
+There are now datasets containing long-term trends in these behaviors.
+One of the aims of this project was to provide researchers, the public, and policy makers with evidence of potential influences from popular culture as transmitted through mass media.

-What differentiates CHAMP from other content analyses is the time span covered (in some cases dating as far back as 1950), the breadth of content evaluated, and the standardization of coding categories.
-Also, CHAMP meets a strong reliability standard, tracks pro-social behavior so potentially positive results from media can also be measured, and is representative because it codes media systematically over time.
+What differentiated CHAMP from other content analyses was the time span covered (in some cases dating as far back as 1950), the breadth of content evaluated, and the standardization of coding categories.
+CHAMP also met a strong reliability standard and was representative because it coded media systematically over time.